steven-meehan/crafter-gallery-site/README.md

 # Crafter Gallery Site

 A simple gallery site designed to be a public portfolio for crafters.
 This is a [React](https://reactjs.org/) application bootstrapped with [Create React App](https://create-react-app.dev/).
-Instead of reaching out to a database, or back-end service, this application uses configuration files pulled from the web server to render everything from the navigation to the galleries and their contents.
+Instead of reaching out to a database, or any back-end service, this application uses configuration files served from a web server to render everything from the navigation, to the available galleries, and their contents.

-While the code was initially created to run out of an Amazon S3 bucket, you do not have to utilize that technology stack, though for the purpose of this documentation I will assume you are using a combination of an S3 bucket and CloudFront to run your crafter's site.
+While the code was initially created to run out of an Amazon S3 bucket, you are not limited to this technology stack.
+However, to keep things clean for this documentation, we will assume that you are using an S3 bucket in conjunction with CloudFront to run your crafter's site.

 The system's `uesHttp` hook has been designed to cache the results for the web requests to retrieve the data files needed, see [Data File Locations](#data-file-locations) for full details.